 If you’ve ever participated in strategic-level professional military education you’re probably familiar with his work.
 If you’ve ever listened to congressional testimony that involved a plan or policy you’ve likely heard the words “ends, ways, and means.”
 If you have a teenage child you’ve probably dampened their enthusiasm for a harebrained scheme with the simple reality of his model of strategy.
 A BETTER PEACE is thrilled to welcome U.S. Army Colonel (retired) Arthur F. Lykke.
 His name might not be on the tip of your tongue, but a dream and his little “4-page opus” (as he refers to it), was the birthplace of the three-legged-stool model that informs discussions of strategy in classrooms, board rooms, congressional offices, and even the White House.
 Thinking about “Ends, Ways and Means” as three legs of a stool was Art’s way of conceptualizing military strategy nearly forty years ago.
 And it’s still an important starting point for contemporary discussions.
 Art joins the Chair of the Department of National Security and Strategy, Mark Duckenfield, and our own Editor-In-Chief Jacqueline Whitt to discuss how it all started in part one of our two part interview.

 Colonel (retired) Arthur F. Lykke was a faculty instructor in the Department of National Security and Strategy.
 He is the author of “Toward an Understanding of Military Strategy.”
 Mark Duckenfield is Chair of the Department of National Security Strategy at the U.S. Army War College and Editor of the Whiteboard series on WAR ROOM.
-Jacqueline E. Whitt is Professor of Strategy at the U.S. Army War College and the Editor-in-Chief of WAR ROOM.
+Jacqueline E. Whitt is an Associate Professor of Strategy at the U.S. Army War College and the Editor-in-Chief of WAR ROOM.
 The views expressed in this presentation are those of the speakers and do not necessarily reflect those of the U.S. Army War College, U.S. Army, or Department of Defense.

 Photo Description: 20 Feb 2019 brought a bit of snow to the Army War College, Root Hall, Carlisle Barracks.
 Root Hall is the home of the Strategic School of Landpower.
 Joint, Interagency and International leaders from around the world pass through the doors of this building with the goal of expanding their thinking into the strategic realm.